 Child’s First Christmas

-The one Christmas morning that you may have actually been able to sleep in is ruined when you wake the poor baby up early just to see what lies beneath the tree.
-Of course forcing them to open the presents, which you put so much thought and money into, takes forever and it is disappointing to say the least.
-They are much more interested in the wrapping paper and bows than they are the gift.
-When you do finally unwrap one they like, the toy company has fastened it so tightly in the packaging that it takes an hour to get it out; in which time your baby has lost interested in a hysterical fit.
-Now you see why parents fight on Christmas day.
-After all, patience is neither a wife’s nor a baby’s forte.
-All the while, your baby is looking up at you wondering what in the world is going on and wishing you would take that tree out of the living room so they could have their play space back.
-Suffice it to say, parents put much more into a child’s first Christmas than necessary and considering that they will not remember a bit of it in the years to come, all the hubbub is more about getting a few good pictures than anything else.
-You will realize in hindsight that this was the one Christmas you could have taken that sultry beach vacation, escaping the hysteria of the holidays BUT you blew it by being overly excited to share Christmas with a baby.
-Hindsight is always 20-20!
+That Christmas morning you were able to sleep in is ruined when you wake the poor baby up early, just to see what’s under the tree.
+Of course, forcing them to open presents—which you put so much thought and money into—takes forever, and it’s disappointing, to say the least.
+They’re much more interested in the wrapping paper and bows than in the gift itself.
+When you finally unwrap a toy they like, the toy company has fastened it so tightly in the packaging that it takes an hour to get it out.
+By that time, your baby has lost interest and is in hysterics.
+Now you see why parents fight on Christmas Day.
+Patience is neither a wife’s nor a baby’s forte.
+All the while, your baby is looking up at you, wondering what in the world is going on and wishing you would just take the tree out of the living room so they could have their play space back.
+Suffice it to say, parents put much more into a child’s first Christmas than necessary, and considering they won’t remember a bit of it, all the hubbub is more about getting a few good pictures than anything else.
+You’ll realize in hindsight that this was the one Christmas you could have taken that sultry beach vacation, escaping the hysteria of the holidays.
+But you blew it by being overly excited to share Christmas with a baby.
+Hindsight is always 20/20!

-Five years from baby’s first Christmas you will be scratching your head in your underwear watching this same child blow through 20 presents without giving much thought to any of them.
-He might even complain or whine about what he didn’t get or make some comment only a child can, that makes you wish you hadn’t spend a dime.
-Since they refused to go to bed the night before in frenzied anticipation of Christmas morn, you were up until the wee hours of the morning recreating Christmas magic and now you are tired.
-Then, there’s family, church and all the other things that you are expected to do on Christmas morning and getting your child to leave the presents seems like a cruel twist of events.
-For you and them!
-You and the family are buckled in the car, dressed in stuffy clothes that itch and your mind may start wandering back to your child’s first Christmas’.the day you could have taken that Caribbean cruise!
+Five years from your baby’s first Christmas, you’ll be scratching your head in your underwear, watching this same child blow through 20 presents without giving much thought to any of them.
+They might even complain or whine about what they didn’t get, or make some comment only a child can, making you wish you hadn’t spent a dime.
+Since they refused to go to bed the night before in eager anticipation of Christmas morning, you were up until the wee hours recreating Christmas magic—and now you’re exhausted.
+Then there’s family, church, and all the other obligations you’re expected to fulfill on Christmas morning, making getting your child to leave the presents behind feel like a cruel twist of fate—for both you and them.
+You, your spouse, and the family are buckled into the car, dressed in stuffy clothes that itch, and your mind might start wandering back to your child’s first Christmas—the day you could have taken that Caribbean cruise!

-It is certainly understandable why parents put so much into child’s first Christmas, but it may be a good idea to start thinking of it as Parents Last Christmas.
-Take the time to be grateful that you have a new baby in your life and even more importantly to celebrate your spouse and loved ones.
-This year, the baby will sleep in the car and you will find that there are plenty of people willing to watch him or her at your family gatherings.
-If he or she gets fussy, consider removing the gaudy dress or suit you adorned them in and hand them your car keys.
-After all that’s what they really want!
-This is the Christmas you get to finish a holiday meal without wearing half of it, do what you want to do whether it is see an R-rated movie or go bowling and one of the last Christmas’s that is about you and your spouse.
-Take a few pictures of your baby propped up in front of the tree, put tinsel in their hair and take them to see Santa at the mall if you are inclined to traumatize them; but don’t forget that your baby is just a baby.
-Next year, when you have a toddler, Christmas will start to get exciting for you and them.
+It’s certainly understandable why parents put so much into their child’s first Christmas, but it might be a good idea to start thinking of it as the parents’ last Christmas for a while.
+Take the time to be grateful for the new baby in your life, and even more importantly, celebrate your spouse and loved ones.
+This year, the baby will sleep in the car, and you’ll find plenty of people willing to watch him or her during your family gatherings.
+If the baby gets fussy, consider removing that gaudy dress or suit you dressed them in and hand them your car keys.
+After all, that’s what they really want!
+This is the Christmas you get to finish a holiday meal without wearing half of it, do what you want—whether it’s seeing an R-rated movie or going bowling—and one of the last Christmases that is all about you and your spouse.
+Take a few pictures of your baby propped up in front of the tree, put tinsel in their hair, and take them to see Santa at the mall if you’re inclined to traumatize them.
+But don’t forget, your baby is just a baby.
+Next year, when you have a toddler, Christmas will start to get exciting for both of you.
 This year, let Christmas be about being grateful and being with the one you love.

 Share: